minthemiddle/powered-by-wordpress/Readme.md

 - It was originally based on a blog posts on [WinningWP](http://winningwp.com/examples-of-big-name-brands-and-businesses-using-wordpress/).
 It has been updated and extended massively with new sites and Alexa rankings.
 - The list contains hand-picked and tested sites that go beyond news and blogs and show what WordPress can do
 - Excluded are also WordPress Themes Sellers

+## Roadmap

+- [x] Build a solid foundation of high-ranking sites
+- [ ] Create automated and up-to-date screenshots and display on GitHub Page
+- [ ] Conduct interview with developers and editors of high-ranking pages
+- [ ] Add information on used plugins

 # Similar Projects